Gliceria Marella de Villavicencio: Biography

 In October 1871, Gliceria married Eulalio Villavicencio, a wealthy ship owner, who also came from a rich family.
-Together, Eulalio and Gliceria contributed a large portion of their fortune and effort to reinforce the Philippine Revolution.
+Together, Eulalio and Gliceria contributed a large portion of their fortune and effort to support the Philippine Revolution.
 Casa villavicencio, a house on the hill top, was gifted to her as a wedding gift by her husband.
 The house is used as a place for refuge and as a secret meeting site for revolutionary leaders.
 When the Spaniards found out about the couples revolutionary activities, their house was frequently searched by the Guardia Civil, where later Eulalio was arrested on charges of sedition and inciting rebellion.
 Gliceria pleaded in Manila for her husband's release.
 Gliceria was given the offer from the Spaniards of having her husband released from prison in exchange for any secrets.
 However, she refused the offer despite her love for her husband.
 Eulalio was later finally released in 1898, but died after 3 months due to his degraded health in February 1898.
 The death of her husband had inflamed her passion for supporting the revolution against the Spaniards.